Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How Much Is The CPA Exam?
 (Costs & Fees)

-The CPA exam costs and fees will vary from state to state, but knowing approximately what will be due, together with payment deadlines, can be valuable information.
+However, knowing approximately what will be due, together with payment deadlines, can be valuable information.
 Here are some average ranges:

 Application Fee: $50-$200